Sydney peppermint fact sheet

 Sydney peppermints can live for well over 100 years.

-Clusters of round Sydney peppermint gum nuts.
+Cluster of round woody Sydney peppermint gum nuts containing many tiny seeds.

 Sydney peppermint gum nuts are round, woody and contain numerous small seeds.